vinixnan/carta-work-tests/test_05/README.md

  4. What VIS category does the patient fall into?

 ### FHIR Resources
-The output for 1) should be a function or functions which examine the parsed clinical note, and produce [FHIR Encounter resources](https://www.hl7.org/fhir/encounter.html) (one for the hospitalization and one for the CICU stay), and [FHIR Procedure resources](https://www.hl7.org/fhir/procedure.html) following the official documentation.
+The output for 1) should be a function or functions which examine the parsed clinical note and procedure log, and produce [FHIR Encounter resources](https://www.hl7.org/fhir/encounter.html) (one for the hospitalization and one for the CICU stay), and [FHIR Procedure resources](https://www.hl7.org/fhir/procedure.html) following the official documentation.
 All FHIR resources can be in the form of Python dictionaries which follow the schema in the documentation.

-Each FHIR resources should be saved to following named .json files.
+Each FHIR resource should be saved to following named .json file.
-* results/encounters.json
-* results/procedures.json
+* results/fhir_resources.json

 Bonus / Optional:
+* Patient resource(s)
-* results/patients.json
+* Practitioner resource(s)
-* results/conditions.json
+* Condition resource(s)

 ### VIS Score Time-Series